 Council manages a wide variety of buildings and facilities.
-These buildings range from early learning centres, an arts centre to office buildings and leisure centres as shown in Table 2.
-It is a diverse portfolio of assets that require a diverse range of strategies and expertise to ensure that the assets continue to deliver an acceptable level of service to the community.
+These buildings range from early learning centres, sporting amenities, office administration buildings, heritage buildings, an arts centre and leisure centres as shown in Table 2.
+This collection of buildings forms a diverse asset portfolio, demanding a variety of management approaches to maintain the levels of service required by the community.